timnoot/Bad-apple-played-on-discord/README.md

 # Info
 This is abuse of the discord API since 15 bots were spamming messages.
 So I don't recommend doing this.
 On the other hand only 2195 messages were sent which were deleted later.
-So I think the impact on discord is not too bad.
+So I think the impact on discord was not too bad.

 Made by: timnoot#8017 | inspired by: Lamp | Code: https://bit.ly/2Q6VjIW